robcarver17/skipperman/docs/registration_editing_help.md

 - Ignore the error.
 This has the disadvantage that you will need to manually update the original manual registration with any relevant information from Wild Apricot.

 NOTE: In a future version of Skipperman the system will allow you to replace the manual registration with an official one automatically.

+# Warnings

+Warnings are generated in two ways:

+- When an import is done
+- Based on the current data in the system

+The latter can be *cleared* (by changing the data) and *ignored*, whilst the former can only be *ignored*.

+## Active warnings

+Warnings that have not been ignored are shown here.
+Warnings appear sorted by priority, and then by category.

+You can eithier *clear* warnings, or click on them to be *ignored* (and then press `Save changes to warnings`).
+Remember that warnings generated in an import can only be ignore (once you have taken relevant action), and won't be cleared automatically.
+Only warnings from the data can be cleared.

+To see more about warnings, go to [resolving warnings](resolve_volunteer_registration_issues.md)

+## Ignored warnings

+Warnings that have been ignored appear here.
+You can 'unignore' them by clicking the checkbox and pressing `Save changes to warnings`.